Yanlewen/TradeTrap/README.md

 ## ⚠️ One Tweak.
 Total Ruin.

-> You only nudged a config file.
-> You introduced a “harmless” signal.
+> **Trigger** — One tiny config tweak.
+One “harmless” signal.
-> For five minutes the curve went vertical…
+> **Countdown** — Five minutes later the curve rocketed… then flatlined.
-> …then the floor vanished. 📉
->
-> Behold:
->
-> Three clones — same code, same data, same plan —
-> a single poisoned input and:
+> **Blast Radius** — Three clones, identical setup; a single poisoned input detonated the portfolio.
+This wasn’t variance.
+It was a trap.
-> 🚨 Value detonation.
-> Orange rockets, purple spirals, pink flatlines.
->
-> This isn’t variance.
-> It’s a loaded trap waiting for a spark.

 <div align="center">
   <strong>Multi-Model Breakdown Under Identical Exploits</strong><br/>